tuxology/tracevizlab/labs/04-python-xml-analysis-lab/README.md

 ```

 In the pattern element we have 3 elements:
-* The `head` which contains the traceType that tells Trace Compass which trace type this analysis apply to, in this case this analysis applies to ust traces.
+* The `head` which contains the traceType that tells Trace Compass which trace type this analysis applies to, in this case this analysis applies to ust traces.
 The label indicates the name under which the views will be displayed in the project explorer.
-* The `location` indicates how each thread state is displayed in the views.
+* The `location` elements are shortcuts indicates how each thread state is displayed in the views.
+Locations can be referenced by state attributes or state values.
 * The `patternHandler` is where `test`, `action` and `fsm` elements will be defined.
 ```XML
 <head>